Year of Publication

 Three preschoolers with limited or no verbal language were taught to request preferred objects using an adapted Picture Exchange Communication System (Bondy & Frost, 1998) and elements of peer mediated instruction and intervention (Neitzel, 2008) (PECS/PMII).
 These two interventions have been established as evidence based practices, but have not previously been taught and implemented by one adult and a preschool child in a preschool classroom.
 Same-aged peers were the communicative partners for the picture exchange.
 A teacher served as the facilitator of the exchanges.
 A multiple probe (days) across participants design was utilized to determine the effectiveness of the intervention.
 The percentage of successful exchanges/requests made by the target child using the adapted PECS/PMII method was evaluated to determine the effectiveness of the intervention when implemented by a same-aged peer.
 The target children not only made requests to the criterion level, two of the three increased their appropriate verbal responses.
 The same-aged peers were able to effectively implement the steps for PECS phase 1.

 Clayton, Kimberly Yates, "USING A TREATMENT PACKAGE TO TEACH REQUEST BEHAVIOR TO YOUNG CHILDREN WITH COMPLEX COMMUNICATION NEEDS" (2015).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 15.